MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/windbg-what-is-new-preview.md

 ---
 title: WinDbg Preview - What's New
-description: This topic provides infomration on what's new in WinDbg preview debugger. ms.date: 08/09/2021 ms.topic: article
+description: This topic provides information on what's new in WinDbg preview debugger. ms.date: 10/10/2022 ms.topic: article
 ---